-Among many different fields of law energy law is on the rise.
-Global climate change and the policy transitions translate into many areas of law: State aid and renewable energy promotion, emission trading systems, the legal framework for grid operation and last but not least the digitalization of the energy sector.
-But to understand energy law is to grasp the technical and economic foundations underlying it.
+Among many different fields of law, energy law is on the rise.
+Global climate change and related policy transitions translate into many areas of law: State aid and renewable energy promotion, emission trading systems, the legal framework for grid operation, and the digitalization of the energy sector.
+To understand energy law is to grasp the technical and economic foundations underlying it.

-Energy law is not only interdisciplinary in this classical sense, but also a true legal hybrid: At the challenging intersection of public and private law, competition and regulatory law energy law spans across the national, European and international level.
+Energy law is not only interdisciplinary in a classical sense, but it is also a true legal hybrid: At the challenging intersection of public and private law, competition and regulatory law, energy law spans across the national, European and international level.

-Our Master Programme gives lawyers and economists an excellent understanding of the complexities and intersections of energy sector.
-The programme gives students and future employees a distinctive profile and qualifies them for a leading position in the energy sector.
-Small groups of up to 30 students allow for individual and effective learning.
+Our master program gives lawyers and economists an excellent understanding of the complexities and intersections of the energy sector.
+The program gives students and future employees a distinctive profile and qualifies them for responsible positions in the energy sector.
+Small groups of up to 30 students allow for effective learning and vivid discussions.

-The Master programme is taught over a period of two semesters.
-Studies are stretched over six modules.
+The master program is taught over a period of two semesters and divided into six modules.
 The first three modules are dedicated to the fundamentals of energy regulation.
 The general legal framework and the economic characteristics of electricity and gas regulation will be taught.
-Students will become acquainted with the fundamentals of energy regulation to deepen their knowledge in the last three modules.
+Students will become acquainted with the fundamentals of energy regulation to deepen their knowledge.

 Other courses offered by Berlin University of Technology